This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software.

 Verdict: Perpetual Income 365 is yet another hyped-up money-making system that isn't worth your time or money.
 Not something I can recommend.

 All you're told is to set up your landing pages and pay for low-quality solo ad traffic which hardly ever converts.

 Anyone signing up to Perpetual Income 365 will find themselves trapped in an endless spiral of paying out for more and more ads in the hope of recouping their losses.

 This isn't a good business model, you're just rolling the dice with your financial future.

-There are way better alternatives out there including Wealthy Affiliate who will teach you how to use 100% free traffic methods to start earning affiliate commissions the right way.
+There are way better alternatives out there like Invincible Marketer that will teach you how to use 100% free traffic methods to start earning affiliate commissions the right way.